Nodal elliptic curves on K3 surfaces: Introduction

 When $\delta=g$, any curve $C \in V^{L,g}$ is a rational curve; in fact, Chen \cite{Chen02} has shown that all rational curves in $\abs{L}$ are nodal.
 The number $N_g$ of such rational curves\footnote{Strictly speaking, $N_0=1$ (resp. $N_1=24$) are interpreted as counts of rational curves in a class of self-intersection $-2$ (resp.
 0), which is not a polarization class.} is given by the Yau-Zaslow formula \cite{YZ96}

 in terms of modular forms.

 In this note, we focus on the next case when $\delta=g-1$.
 By the \textit{compactified Severi curve} we mean the closure

 One can ask about the geometry of this curve.
 For example, what is the asymptotic behavior of the geometric or arithmetic genus?
 Is it irreducible?
+The best known result in this direction is that $\overline{V}^{L, \delta}$ is irreducible for general K3 surfaces when $\delta \leq g-4$ \cite{BLC21}.
+See also \cite{CD19} for irreducibility when $g \geq 11$ and $\delta\leq \frac{g+3}{4}$.

-For a reduced curve $C$, we define the \textit{geometric genus} of $C$ to be the sum of the genera of the components of the normalization.
-Our main result gives a lower bound for the geometric genus of $\overline{V}^{L,g-1}$. \blfootnote{The first two authors were partially supported by the National Science Foundation under the Stony Brook/Simons Center for Geometry and Physics RTG grant DMS-1547145.}
+For a reduced curve $C$, we define the \textit{total geometric genus} of $C$ to be the sum of the genera of the components of the normalization.
+Our main result gives a lower bound for the total geometric genus of $\overline{V}^{L,g-1}$.